SpektraSystems/AZ-900/technical_deep_dive/Module2:_Understand_core_Azure_services_(30-35%)-readme.md

 3. Load Balancer Rule:

 A load balancer rule defines the frontend IP configuration for the incoming traffic and the backend pool to receive the traffic, along with the required source and destination port.

+## Explore RG-02 and review the resources you have.

+1. Navigate to Resource Groups

+2. Click on RG-02 resource group, now you will see the list of pre-created resources you have.

+3. We have installed IIS servers on both the VMs so that you can test the load among both VMs

+**IIS Server**:
+IIS is a web server application that comes with Windows Server and is used to serve up web sites while Azure is a Windows hosting solution that utilizes IIS

+**Please follow the below steps to test the load on VMs:**

+1. Navigate to RG-02 and click on load balancer

+2. As, we have configured the VMs with load balancer so now we can test the load by browing the Load Balancer Public IP.
+Copy the load balancer IP and browse to see the output:

+3. It will distributes the load among both the VMs, when it distrubutes the load to VM-01 you will see the output similar as below: